How to Troubleshoot Merge Issues

 Merge failed.
 Resolve conflicts and try again. |

-Git merge conflict occurred (workspace-per-WP) | Resolve conflicts, then spec-kitty merge --resume |
+Git merge conflict occurred in a multi-workspace mission | Resolve conflicts, then spec-kitty merge --resume |

 Merge failed.
 You may need to resolve conflicts. |